AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-permissions-audience-sourcing.md

 In the [!DNL Step 3] **[!DNL Name review, and create - Role details]** section, provide a role name (for example, `s3-iam-role`) and optional description.

-This page displays the trusted entity policy, the permissions policy summary, and any tags you may have added for internal organization adn tracking.
+This page displays the trusted entity policy, the permissions policy summary, and any tags you may have added for internal organization and tracking.

 Finally, select **Create role** to confirm the setup.

 >[!IMPORTANT]
 >
->Make sure to record the Amazon Resource Name (ARN) after creating the role.
+>You must record the Amazon Resource Name (ARN) after creating the role.
 You will need to provide the IAM Role ARN during the **Authenticate your S3 connection** step in the [Configure AWS S3 for audience sourcing](./configure-aws-s3-audience-sourcing.md) workflow.

 ## Next steps {#next-steps}

-By completing this setup, you have:

-* Granted read-only access for Adobe's Collaboration service to your S3 bucket.
-* Established a trust relationship between your AWS account and Adobe's IAM role.
+This setup grants Adobe read-only access to your S3 bucket and establishes a trusted connection with Adobe's IAM role.
-* Prepared the IAM Role ARN required to authenticate your data connection in Collaboration.

-Now your permissions are configured, proceed to [Configure AWS S3 for audience sourcing](./configure-aws-s3-audience-sourcing.md) to connect your S3 bucket to Collaboration.
+Next, proceed to [Configure AWS S3 for audience sourcing](./configure-aws-s3-audience-sourcing.md) to connect your S3 bucket to Collaboration.

 For more information about sourcing audiences, refer to [Source and manage audiences](./onboard-audiences.md).